36 Best Amazon Prime Benefits to Use in 2021

 Whole Foods Discounts and Delivery

 Amazon purchased the Whole Foods supermarket chain in the summer of 2017.
 Since then, shoppers have been able to order on Amazon.com the upscale grocer's private-label products, including those from 365 Everyday Value, Whole Paws and Whole Catch, and other items.
-Amazon also rolls with free two-hour delivery of groceries from Whole Foods to Prime members in select cities.
-Or you can opt for free one-hour pickup and still let store workers do the shopping and bagging for you.
+Amazon also rolled with free two-hour delivery of groceries from Whole Foods to Prime members in select cities.
+But that's changing beginning Oct.
+25. Amazon will start charging $9.95 for those once-free deliveries from Whole Foods.
+And that's on top of your annual Prime membership.

 Fun With the Treasure Truck

-Amazon has wheels: A fleet of bubble-blowing, music-spewing panel trucks roaming the streets in more than two dozen U.S. cities, hauling hot deals on cool items.
-You buy them online with your Prime membership and hoof it over to the Amazon Treasure Truck to pick up your treasures.
+Amazon has wheels: A fleet of bubble-blowing, music-spewing panel trucks that once roamed the streets in more than two dozen U.S. cities, hauling hot deals on cool items.
+You'd get a text alert about the day's hot item, buy it online with your Prime membership and hoof it over to the Amazon Treasure Truck to pick up your treasures and have a little fun.

 Well, you used to.
 And maybe in the future you will again.
 The actual physical trucks are offline doing community service during the pandemic.
 But when they return, here’s the deal: